SNHU Center Using Student Data to Improve Teaching and Learning

 Ultimately, Murray-Chandler hopes the Learning Fellows program keeps students in the fields they want to study by offering them additional support through some of the more challenging courses.
 In return, Learning Fellows gain teaching experience and often develop a love of learning that drives them to pursue their master’s degree, according to Murray-Chandler.

-While obtaining a BS in Marketing, Jaime Mailloux ’19 was a Learning Fellow in a finance course.
+While obtaining a marketing degree, Jaime Mailloux ’19 was a Learning Fellow in a finance course.
 She said the role of a Learning Fellow goes beyond answering student questions.
 It also includes developing the class culture, hosting study groups and being available to students outside of the classroom.

 Learning Fellows also come together for a weekly “huddle” with their faculty members to discuss how the class is doing.
 “We worked with the professor to assess and address the needs of the students,” Mailloux said.
 They consider where the disconnect in learning is taking place and dissect their own learning experience, sharing what worked and what didn’t when they took the course.